-We have contributed a total of \$7 million in cash and approximately 209 acres of land with a total fair value of \$69 million.
+Since inception of the joint venture, we have contributed a total of \$7 million in cash and approximately 209 acres of land with a total fair value of \$69 million.
 We have no further obligation to contribute additional real estate or cash.
 During the year ended December 31, 2023, we recorded \$64 million of income related to the investment, primarily due to the joint venture's gain on the sale of a land parcel.
-As of both June 30, 2024 and December 31, 2023, our investment in the joint venture was \$147 million and is recorded in Investments in and advances to unconsolidated affiliates on the Balance Sheets.
+During the three months ended September 30, 2024, we received distributions of \$39 million and recorded \$11 million of income related to our investment due to the joint venture's gain on the sale of a land parcel.
+As of September 30, 2024 and December 31, 2023, our investment in the joint venture was \$119 million and \$147 million, respectively, and is recorded in Investments in and advances to unconsolidated affiliates on the Balance Sheets.